 - valves of 100 mm NB and larger for higher ratings.

 Pneumatic and Hydraulic: Situations where the possibility of flammable vapor is likely, pneumatic or hydraulic operator is used.
-They are of following forms:
+They are of the following forms:

 - Cylinder with double-acting piston driven by air, water, oil, or other liquid, which usually actuates the stem directly.